10 Ethical and responsible large language models

 Navigating the ethical and responsible aspects of using powerful transformer-based language models goes beyond compliance with AI regulations.
 Ethical and safe AI systems are a fundamental goal for researchers and practitioners alike.

-All engineers and developers of AI systems need strategies for uncovering and understanding biases inherent in LLMs, which is crucial for mitigating discrimination.
-It’s also increasingly critical to increase the transparency of LLMs using analytical tools like to gain a deeper understanding of how decisions are made by these models.
-It’s also essential to safeguard your LLMs using input and output scanners and other tools to to validate input prompts and a model’s response.
-This a chapter will introduce you to the core tools and practices of safeguarding your LLMs.
+All engineers and developers of AI systems need strategies for uncovering and understanding biases inherent in large language models (LLMs), which is crucial for mitigating discrimination.
+It’s also getting more and more critical to increase the transparency of LLMs using analytical tools to gain a deeper understanding of how decisions are made by these models.
+It’s essential to safeguard your LLMs using input and output scanners and other tools to validate input prompts and a model’s response.
+This chapter will introduce you to the core tools and practices of safeguarding your LLMs.

-The data you feed into your machine learning model is mostly responsible for how your model "behaves" later on during inference.
-Consequently, understanding the contents of the pretraining data is crucial for enhancing transparency and identifying the origins of bis and other possible downstream problems.
+The data you feed into your machine learning model is mostly responsible for how your model behaves later on during inference.
+Consequently, understanding the contents of the pretraining data is crucial for enhancing transparency and identifying the origins of bias and other possible downstream problems.